-The Norton NRS 588 – the \’rotary\’ Norton racer – was the brainchild of engineer Brian Crighton.
-His innovative project was at first rejected by Norton management.
-Crighton built the bike anyway, off his own bat.
-In the caretaker\’s shed!
-Subsequently, it performed so well in speed tests that Norton\’s top brass had a sudden change of heart!
-They flashed the green light for its development.
+The Norton NRS 588 – the ‘rotary racer’ – was the brainchild of engineer Brian Crighton.
+His innovative project was rejected by Norton management.
+Crighton built the bike anyway – off his own bat.
+In the caretaker’s shed!
+Subsequently, it performed so well in speed tests that the Norton top brass had a sudden change of heart!
+Indeed, they flashed the green light for its development.

-To racegoers of a certain age, riders Trevor Nation and Steve Spray were joined at the hip with the \’JPS Norton\’.
-In their black, silver and gold leathers, they and the bikes were a stunning sight at British circuits. \’Rocket\’ Ron Haslam, too, played a pivotal part in the bike’s success.
+To racegoers of a certain age, riders Trevor Nation and Steve Spray were joined at the hip with the ‘JPS Norton’.
+In their black, silver and gold leathers, they – and their bikes – were a sight to behold at British circuits.
+‘Rocket’ Ron Haslam, too, played a pivotal rôle in the bike’s success.
 And Robert Dunlop – younger brother of the great Joey Dunlop – also graced the saddle of the iconic black Norton.

-Revered for its jet-like straight-line speed, the rotary engine\’s braking – or lack of it – made cornering much more of a challenge!
-The rear end snaking this way and that on entry was often the source of much spectator mirth.
-The Norton NRS 588, then, was an iconic British race bike – one guaranteed to render misty-eyed race-goers of the time.
+Revered for its jet-like straight-line speed, the rotary engine’s braking – or lack of it – made cornering much more of a challenge!
+The rear end, snaking this way and that, was the source of much spectator mirth at the time.
+The Norton NRS 588, then, was a legendary British race bike – one guaranteed to render misty-eyed those privileged to have seen it.
 And all thanks to Brian Crighton … and his powers of perseverance!